(Scroll down below for the recipe!)

 To make Puliogare:

 1. Cook rice and spread in a wide plate or tray to allow the rice to cool.
-Break up lumps and separate the rice, and none are sticking together.
+Break up lumps and separate the rice and see that none are sticking together.

 3. You can use the quantity of paste as per your taste buds!
-I use 2 tbs of the masala above with 2 cups of cooked rice.
+I use 2 tbs of the puli kachal above with 2 cups of cooked rice.
 This makes enough to serve 3 - 4 people.